RokiSeydi/Memory-Game/README.md

 # memory-game

-The aim of the game is for the user to pair up the matching pair to win the game
+The aim of the game is for the user to pair up the matching pair to win the game.

-Languages used:
+It was created with the aim to practice JavaScript and different aspects of the language.

+To create the game I used:
 - HTML5
 - CSS3
 - Javascript